GwynHN/BIO373_2020/CommandLineBootCamp.md

 - At the prompt (where the `$` always is), the up/down arrows allow you to scroll through the commands you have run during the session.
 - To put your cursor at the beginning of the line while you're typing at the prompt: `Ctrl + a`
 - To put your cursor at the end of the line while you're typing at the prompt: `Ctrl + e`
 - While you're typing a file or directory name that might be really long, you can type the first few characters, then press `tab` and it should auto-complete if you typed enough characters for it to figure it out.
 This is called tab completion.
+- To go to the parent directory of the current directory ("up" one directory in the directory structure):

+    $ cd ..

 - To go to the most recent directory you were in before the current one (especially useful if you went from /omg/super/long/path to /here/is/another/long/path in one command):

      $ cd -